ZIORWebDev/easy-dragdrop-file-uploader-pro-bak/README.md

    - Configure the field settings as needed.

 2. **Handle File Uploads:**
-   - Uploaded files are stored securely and can be accessed via the WordPress Media Library.
+   - Uploaded files are stored securely and can be accessed via the WordPress Media Library (premium feature).
+   - Files can also be attached to form submission emails (premium feature).

 ## Screenshots